 The background color can be green, black, brown, or anywhere in between.
 A checkerboard pattern may be visible on the sides between the stripes.
 The head is dark olive green with a yellow upper lip.

 The Eastern Ribbonsnake can sometimes look similar.
+Key differences:

-The Common Garternsake is widespread at all elevations statewide in appropriate habitat.
+The Common Gartersnake is widespread at all elevations statewide in appropriate habitat.
 Since gartersnakes give live birth, they are better adapted to colder locations than those snakes that lay eggs.
 A combination of shallow permanent water, lots of rock or woody cover, and lots of sun is ideal for this species.

 This species has a state natural heritage rank of S5.
 It is by far the most common snake in the state.
 Please report sightings of this species in Vermont if you have not reported them within the last five years from a given location.
 Any natural history observations (feeding, migrations, road crossing areas, early or late season appearance, abnormalities, etc.) are appreciated.
 Photographs are always helpful, particularly if your report is the first report of this species from a town.